Tennessee-class battleship: Modifications

 Both ships were extensively reconstructed and modernized after being damaged during the attack on Pearl Harbor in December 1941.
 New anti-torpedo bulges were installed and their internal compartmentalization was improved to strengthen their resistance to underwater damage.
 The ships' superstructures were completely revised, with the old heavily armored conning tower being removed and a smaller tower was erected in its place to reduce interference with the anti-aircraft guns' fields of fire.
 The new towers had been removed from one of the s that had recently been rebuilt.
 The foremast was replaced with a tower mast that housed the bridge and the main battery director, and their second funnels were removed, with those boilers being trunked into an enlarged forward funnel.
 Horizontal protection was considerably strengthened to improve their resistance to air attack; 3 inches of special treatment steel (STS) was added to the deck over the magazines and 2 in of STS was added elsewhere.

 Their weapons suite was also overhauled.
 Both ships received air-search radar and fire-control radars for their main and secondary batteries, the latter seeing the mixed battery of 51-caliber and 25-caliber 5-inch guns replaced by a uniform battery of sixteen 5-inch/38 caliber guns in eight twin mounts.
 These were controlled by four Mk 37 directors.
 The light anti-aircraft battery was again revised, now consisting of ten quadruple 40 mm Bofors guns and forty-three 20 mm Oerlikons, all in single mounts.
 The changes doubled the ships' crew, to a total of 114 officers and 2,129 enlisted men.
 During her final refit in January 1945, Tennessee received an SP air search radar and a Mark 27 fire control radar.
+By August 1945, California had her light anti-aircraft battery upgraded to fourteen quadruple 40 mm (1.6 in) Bofors guns and eighty 20 mm Oerlikons in twin mounts.